Brokering Inspiration

 Colors provoke emotions, associations and reactions that affect how our brain perceives things.
 More than 16 million colors and hues define our world and have the power to impact emotion, bringing on feelings of calm, energy, anger, happiness and nostalgia.

 Interior design directly affects our mood, outlook and productivity.
-Real estate professionals, like a residential land broker, are often inspired by spaces in their own homes, drawing from their surroundings creativity that translates into delivering their personal best service as advisors and agents for their clients and customers.
+Real estate professionals, like interior designers, are often inspired by spaces in their own homes, drawing from their surroundings creativity that translates into delivering their personal best service as advisors and agents for their clients and customers.

 Realtors wear many hats as they are called upon to be interior designers, sounding boards, interpreters and strategists.
 Victoria Bartholomew is a local realtor with Flint Property Group who specializes in downtown and historic properties and often fulfills many of these roles.
 When asked what in her own home inspires her to be her most creative, she reflects, “My house inspires me every day to help others choose to restore historic homes and preserve the important and unique historic character of our city.”